 A pass (often called "punch card") is a bundle of credits that students can buy to access your classes or videos.
 On Ubindi 1 credit = 1 class or 1 video.
 Passes don't auto-renew, so when the credits have been used up (or have expired), students need to purchase a new one.

-A subscription or membership gives your students access to a certain number of classes and is billed automatically (weekly, monthly or yearly).
+A subscription or membership gives your students access to certain classes.
+Subscriptions are renewed and billed automatically (weekly, monthly or yearly).
 For subscriptions please see here.

 How to create a pass

-To create a pass, go to your schedule dashboard, then click 'packages'.
+To create a pass, go to your schedule dashboard, then click 'packs'.
 To create a pass, click or tap the big blue "+" icon: